tidyverse/dplyr/cran-comments.md

-This is a resubmission.
-Compare to the previous submission I have:
+This is a minor update to fix problem on CRAN mavericks builder.
+Compared to the previous submission I have:

-* used an alternative way of specifying unicode characters in a test that doesn't fail on Windows.
+* Fixed two unqualified function calls.

+* Ensured that tests work even when RPostgreSQL is not available.

 --------------------------------------------------------------------------------